 Some might object that certain domains (subjective experience, consciousness, qualia, aesthetic or mystical insight) lie beyond logic's reach.
 This objection fails upon examination.
 To articulate any such domain requires logic.
 To claim "my subjective experience is ineffable" is to identify that experience as distinct from other experiences (identity), to assert that it is ineffable rather than effable (non-contradiction), and to make a claim that is either true or false (excluded middle).
 Even to say "logic cannot capture this" is to employ logic in making the claim.
 The supposed transcendence of logic turns out to presuppose it.
 What may lie beyond logic's complete description does not lie beyond logic's jurisdiction: for the very act of designating something as beyond description is itself a logical operation.

-VII.
 Logic as the Foundation of Moral Reasoning

 Logic's reach extends beyond theoretical knowledge into the practical domain of human action and judgment.
 Without logical structure, moral reasoning becomes impossible.
 Deliberation, ethical judgment, and meaningful choice all presuppose the laws of logic.
 Indeed, without these laws the very concept of morality loses coherence.